virgesmith/pico-crypto-key/README.md

 ## Configure

-If using a fresh download of `mbedtls` - run the configuration script to customise the build for the pico, e.g.:
+If using a fresh download of `mbedtls` - run the configuration script to customise the build for the Pico, e.g.:

 ```sh
 ./configure-mbedtls.sh